gquito/msl-bot/README.md

 *Note: The title of your Nox window should have greater than 3 characters.
 'Nox' or 'MSL' will not work.
 'NoxPlayer' or 'Nox1' works.*

 *Another note: Newer versions of Nox (6.3.0.0 and above) will not display the correct Class and Instance.
-Use Emulator Class: subWin and Instance: 1*
+Use one of the following:*
+  *- Emulator class: "subWin" | Emulator Instance: "1"*
+  *- Emulator class: "Qt5QWindowIcon" | Emulator Instance: "5"*

 ![Title Class Instance](https://i.imgur.com/WDYfeJ3.png)